 Why Microsoft Shares Are Falling

-Microsoft develops and licenses consumer and enterprise software and is known for its Windows operating systems and Office productivity suite.
+Microsoft develops and licenses consumer and enterprise software.
+It is known for its Windows operating systems and Office productivity suite.

 Microsoft has a 52-week high of $305.84 and a 52-week low of $199.62.